yoctoproject/poky/documentation/what-i-wish-id-known.rst

    pinpoint where trouble is occurring and how the build is breaking.
 The workflow breaks down into the following steps:

    #.
-Fetch – get the sourcecode
+Fetch – get the source code
    #.
 Extract – unpack the sources
    #.
 Patch – apply patches for bug fixes and new capability
    #.
 Configure – set up your environment specifications